COMPLEX REGIONAL PAIN SYNDROME & SSDI

 In order to define your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states about your ability to work.
 Additionally, the SSA has their own doctors that review your medical records, but never meet or examine you.
 These doctors are paid by the SSA and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.

 The SSA will also consider descriptions of your symptoms from your family and friends.
 Find out more information about what types of evidence the SSA must consider here.
-For example, your family or friends could write a statement about the limiting effects of the symptoms of your complex regional pain syndrome.
-Find out more here about RFC and how it combines with age to eliminate work.
+For example, your family or friends could write a statement about the symptoms of your complex regional pain syndrome.
+Find out more here about RFC and how along with age it can eliminate work.

 HOW TO APPLY FOR SSDI AND SSI BENEFITS FOR COMPLEX REGIONAL PAIN SYNDROME